Diana Davis Spencer Foundation - Funder Overview

 Diana Davis Spencer, Executive Chairman Journalist and activist who co-leads the foundation's grant-making efforts.
 Daughter of Shelby Cullom Davis (investment banker, author, and longest-serving U.S. Ambassador to Switzerland) and Kathryn Wasserman Davis (author, community leader, and Russian affairs specialist).
 Diana states: "We support organizations that forward our nation's founding principles and hope that, one by one, it will make a difference."
 She quotes Frederick Douglass: "The life of the nation is secure only while the nation is honest, truthful, and virtuous."

 Abby Spencer Moffat, President and CEO Diana's daughter who oversees daily operations.
-Former business leader and entrepreneur who serves on multiple boards including Heritage Foundation (trustee) and Media Research Center (board member).
+Former business leader and entrepreneur who serves on multiple boards including Heritage Foundation (trustee) and Media Research Centre (board member).
 On the foundation's approach, Moffat explains: "We don't just write a check...And when we invest in you, that's what we are: partners.
 We lock arms with our grantees to help them grow and develop.
 The resources we provide include human resource support, development, marketing and communications and strategy.
 In that way, we are not just investing in innovative ideas or dynamic leaders, we are serving as full-service consultants incubating successful models."

-Philanthropic Philosophy Both leaders emphasize an entrepreneurial approach to philanthropy.
+Philanthropic Philosophy Both leaders emphasise an entrepreneurial approach to philanthropy.
 Spencer says: "I realize that each of us can make a difference, and as a philanthropist I like to be entrepreneurial and embrace new opportunities.
 We support organizations that can teach kids to think out of the box, to really achieve and know that they can own their future."

 Moffat adds: "We are always looking for entrepreneurs, people with a variety of skill sets and a vision for success...We truly believe we only grow if we live outside of our comfort zone...We dream big.
 And we believe the impossible can be done."